Andrew McAuley

 Andrew McAuley (born 7 August 1968; presumed dead 9–12 February 2007) was an Australian mountaineer and sea kayaker.
 He is presumed to have died following his disappearance at sea while attempting to kayak 1600 km (994 mi) across the Tasman Sea from Australia to New Zealand in February 2007.

-Personal
+Personal life

 McAuley was born in Goulburn, New South Wales, on 7 August 1968.
-He attended Anglican Church Grammar School in East East Brisbane and finished Year 12 in 1984.
+He attended Anglican Church Grammar School in East Brisbane and finished Year 12 in 1984.
 He was awarded Adventurer of the Year in 2005 by the Australian Geographic Society.

 Mountain climbing

 McAuley climbed many peaks in Australia, New Zealand, Pakistan, and Patagonia.
 He preferred to find new routes and make exploratory climbs.

 Sea kayaking

 In 2003, he made the first nonstop kayak crossing of the Bass Strait.
 In 2004, he kayaked across the Gulf of Carpentaria.
 In 2006, he led an expedition in the Australian Antarctic Territory, where they paddled over 800 km within the Antarctic Circle.